Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 A WSL-style reboot of Fantasy Football League or MOTDX.

-The clusters above match the spine of the rest of this report: live information, decision support, stats access, audio cadence, and a player- or community-led layer on top.
-The novel asks are a separate beast: features (multi-week simulator, draft format, watch list) and editorial premises (Soccer Saturday-style show, weekly fan head-to-heads).
+The groups above match the rest of this report's findings: stats, decision support, live information, player and community voices, audio cadence, and a small but distinct onboarding ask.
+The novel asks are a different beast: features (multi-week simulator, draft format, watch list) and programme ideas (fantasy in broadcasts, fanzine).

 When we asked what's missing from women's football fantasy content today, you wrote in.
 We coded every response.
 Here's what came back, ordered by how often each theme showed up.

-We coded every written answer and grouped recurring requests into broader themes.
+We read every written answer and grouped recurring asks into broader themes.
 Four came back consistently.
-The first dominates by a wide margin.
+Stats is the second-most-mentioned thing you feel is missing, just behind real-time accuracy on lineups.

 Real-time accuracy on injury, availability and lineups

-By far the most-mentioned editorial gap, and the single strongest written-answer signal in the survey.
+By far the most-mentioned thing missing, and the single strongest signal in all of your written answers.
 Long-term injuries that aren't reflected in fantasy data, ambiguous availability, news scattered across club channels, press conferences behind paywalls.

 More accurate injury updates.
 Often a player is not flagged at all but has a long-term injury that has been reported, but the fantasy content hasn't included it.